-First, fuck that.
-Second, landraces are not ‘wild’ plants.
+Landraces are not wild plants.
 Far from it.
-Traditional dope is produced from domesticated Cannabis.
+All fine traditional pot is produced from domesticated Cannabis.
 Domestication means farmers selecting plants for desired traits such as potency and aroma, and specific purposes, be it bud (ganja) or resin (charas).
 For landraces, this process of artificial selection has being going on for generations, and in regions such as Afghanistan or Nepal, for millennia, long before the hippies came along.
-In the unlikely event that you’re an old-timer who got to India before Allen Ginsberg, history’s original pot farmers are still old enough to be your great-great-great-great-great-great-grand-momma and then some.
+In the unlikely event that you’re an old-timer who got to India before Allen Ginsberg, history’s original cannabis farmers are still old enough to be your great-great-great-great-great-great-grand-momma and then some.

 High-grade ganja and charas didn’t just happen naturally.
 They’re a coproduction by nature and humanity.
-Traditional breeding is significantly less intensive than that received by modern dope hybrids, which owe their intensity to so-called ‘cloning’, but it absolutely is artificial selection, a conscious or unconscious direction by human desire and attention.
+Traditional selection is significantly less intensive than that received by modern hybrids, which owe their qualities to so-called ‘cloning’.
+But it absolutely is artificial selection, a conscious or unconscious direction by human desire and attention.